Skip to content

 • Food allergies = immune response to proteins (often beef, dairy, chicken, wheat).

-🧪 Food Allergies
+🧪 Food Allergy

 🍗 Food Intolerance

-Signs: Vomiting, diarrhea, gas, bloating, symptoms resolve quickly after food removal.
+Signs: Vomiting, diarrhea, gas, bloating.

 Food allergy dermatitis Seborrhea (greasy/flaky skin)

-Hypersensitivity Immune-mediated diseases
+Hypersensitivity reactions Immune-mediated diseases

 Zinc/copper deficiencies Environmental allergies